Nessa Feddis: Career

 She is a former president of the American College of Consumer Financial Services Lawyers and former Chair of the Subcommittee on Electronic Fund Transfers of the American Bar Association's Consumer Financial Services Committee.
 She is also on the faculty at Practising Law Institute.

 Feddis' has contributed articles discussing regulatory and legislative developments in consumer banking matters to ABA Banking Journal and ABA Bank Compliance.

-She received her J.D. degree from Catholic University law school.

 Media Interviews

 Feddis appeared on PBS' NewsHour with Jim Lehrer in March 2011 to discuss the Fed's proposed rule regarding interchange.
 She said, "Interchange is basically the merchants' contribution to creating this very valuable, available-24/7, reliable system.
 And that's how it started.
 It really was a merchant phenomenon.
 The merchants, or the businesses, were getting tired of the losses from when their checks were returned.
 So they basically agreed to pay the fee and shift those losses and the risk of those losses back to the bank.
 And that's what it amounts to.
 So, the fee covers the cost of providing this 24/7-available system.
 And it's reliable.
 It's quick.
 It's secure.
 It not only helps maintain it, but it helps improve it.
 That means innovation.
 And one of the great concerns here is that, if they don't have the money, you won't see any more innovation."